-In determining our pension and other postretirement benefit obligations, we used a weighted-average discount rate of 5.2% in 2022.
-The rates were selected to approximate the composite interest rates available on a selection of high-quality bonds available in the market at December 31, 2022.
-The bonds selected had maturities that coincided with the time periods during which benefits payments are expected to occur, were non-callable and available in sufficient quantities to ensure marketability (at least \$300 million par outstanding).
+In determining our pension and other postretirement benefit obligations, we used a weighted-average discount rate of 5.0% in 2023.
+The rates were selected to approximate the composite interest rates available on a selection of high-quality bonds available in the market at December 31, 2023.
+The bonds selected had maturities that coincided with the time periods during which benefits payments are expected to occur, were non-callable (or callable with certain selection criteria met) and available in sufficient quantities to ensure marketability (at least \$300 million par outstanding).